Report changes or ask a question about the HIPP program via email at firstname.lastname@example.org.

-HIPP is the Health Insurance Premium Payment (HIPP) Program, one of the services available to people who get Medicaid (Title 19).
-The HIPP Program helps people get insurance or keep insurance they already have by reimbursing the cost of the premiums.
+The Health Insurance Premium Payment (HIPP) program is one of the services available to people who get Medicaid (Title 19).
+The HIPP program helps people get insurance or keep insurance they already have by reimbursing the cost of premiums.
 The HIPP program is a way for the State of Iowa to save money.

 Why do I want other insurance?

 Cost-effective means that it costs the State less to reimburse all, or a portion of your health insurance premium than for Medicaid to pay all of the costs.

 No. When you get medical care for your Medicaid-eligible family members, give the provider your health insurance card and your Medicaid card.
 Your health insurance is billed first.
 Then so long as you go to a Medicaid provider, Medicaid is billed for the co-insurance, deductibles and any other services not covered by your health insurance.